-- B8.1 Clinical Programs shall have formal review of investigational treatment protocols and patient consent forms by a process that is approved under institutional policies and Applicable Law. - B8.1.1 Those Clinical Programs utilizing investigational treatment protocols shall have in place a pharmacy equipped for research activities, including a process for tracking, inventory, and secured storage of investigational drugs. - B8.1.2 There shall be a process to manage investigational cellular therapy products. - B8.2 Documentation for all Clinical research protocols shall be performed by the Clinical Program shall be maintained in accordance with institutional policies and applicable laws and regulations, including audits; approvalsApplicable Law. - B8.2.1 The Clinical Program shall maintain: - B8.2.1.1 Documentation of approval by the Institutional Review Board, Ethics Committee, or equivalent; correspondence. - B8.2.1.2 If applicable, documentation of approval by the institutional Biosafety Committee or equivalent.
+- B8.1 Clinical Programs shall have formal review of investigational protocols and patient consent forms by a process that is approved under institutional policies and Applicable Law. - B8.1.1 Those Clinical Programs utilizing investigational treatment protocols shall have in place a pharmacy equipped for research activities, including a process for tracking, inventory, and secured storage of investigational drugs. - B8.1.2 There shall be a process to manage investigational cellular therapy products. - B8.2 Clinical research protocols shall be performed in accordance with institutional policies and Applicable Law. - B8.2.1 The Clinical Program shall maintain: - B8.2.1.1 Documentation of approval by the Institutional Review Board, Ethics Committee, or equivalent. - B8.2.1.2 If applicable, documentation of approval by the institutional Biosafety Committee or equivalent. - B8.2.1.3 Correspondence with regulatory agencies. - B8.2.1.4 Audits and any adverse events, including their resolution . - B8.3 For clinical research, informed consent shall be obtained from each research subject or legally authorized representative, in language he or she can understand, and under circumstances that minimize the possibility of coercion or undue influence.

-- B8.2.1.3 Correspondence with regulatory agencies. - B8.2.1.4 Audits and any adverse events, including their resolution. - B8.3 For clinical research, informed consent shall be obtained from each research subject or legally authorized representative, in language he or she can understand, and under circumstances that minimize the possibility of coercion or undue influence. - B8.3.1 The research subject or legally authorized representative shall be given the opportunity to ask questions and to have their questions answered to their satisfaction, and to withdraw from the research without prejudice. - B8.3.2 Informed consent for a research subject shall contain the following elements at a minimum and comply with Applicable Law: - B8.3.2.1 An explanation of the research purposes, a description of the procedures to be followed, and the identification of investigational procedures. - B8.3.2.2 The expected duration of the subject's participation. - B8.3.2.3 A description of the reasonably expected risks, discomforts, benefits to the subject and others, and alternative procedures. - B8.3.2.4 A statement of the extent to which confidentiality will be maintained. - B8.3.2.5 An explanation of the extent of compensation for injury. - B8.4 There shall be a process in place to address the disclosure of any issues that may represent a conflict of interest in clinical research.
+- B8.3.1 The research subject or legally authorized representative shall be given the opportunity to ask questions and to have their questions answered to their satisfaction, and to withdraw from the research without prejudice. - B8.3.2 Informed consent for a research subject shall contain the following elements at a minimum and comply with Applicable Law: - B8.3.2.1 An explanation of the research purposes, a description of the procedures to be followed, and the identification of investigational procedures. - B8.3.2.2 The expected duration of the subject's participation. - B8.3.2.3 A description of the reasonably expected risks, discomforts, benefits to the subject and others, and alternative procedures. - B8.3.2.4 A statement of the extent to which confidentiality will be maintained. - B8.3.2.5 An explanation of the extent of compensation for injury. - B8.4 There shall be a process in place to address the disclosure of any issues that may represent a conflict of interest in clinical research.